 What are you in the mood for?

-by | 39 shares 88.9K views 88.9K views
+by | 39 shares 99.8K views 99.8K views

-If you’re still confused, here’s a little preview: These macronutrients are touted as the way to build muscles, boost metabolism and burn calories while maintaining your hair, skin, bones, hormones and more.
+If fitness experts had to choose between proteins and anything else in the world for a day, they would blindly choose proteins.
+And why not?
+Proteins are the building blocks of life.
+Period.
+If you’re still confused, here’s a little preview: These macronutrients are touted as the way to build muscles, boost metabolism, and burn calories while maintaining your hair, skin, bones, hormones, and more.
 Even better, they make for great workout meals that align with your fitness goals.
-Impressive!
+Impressive?

-Benefits Of Protein Rich Diet
+Benefits Of Protein-Rich Diet

 Here’s why protein is so good for you.

-• If you indulge in heavy workout, following up with a protein-dense meal is essential to repair muscles and avoid muscle loss post-workout.
+If you indulge in a heavy workout, following up with a protein-dense meal is essential to repair muscles and avoid muscle loss post-workout.
 Since muscles are 80% protein, a high intake of protein automatically improves your muscle mass and strength.

-• Eat to lose weight.
+Eat to lose weight.
 Yes, you read that right.
-The more protein you eat, the more energy your body needs to breakdown proteins and, bam, you end up burning more calories.
+The more protein you eat, the more energy your body needs to break down proteins and, bam, you end up burning more calories.

-• The best way to avoid hunger pangs from derailing your weight loss plan is to prevent them at the first place.
+The best way to avoid hunger pangs from derailing your weight loss plan is to prevent them in the first place.
 How?
 Bring protein on your plate more often.
 It is known to reduce Ghrelin (hunger hormone) and boost the Peptide YY hormone that makes you feel full.
 This means no more getting lured by unhealthy munchies later in the day.

-• Eating enough protein is your best bet at improving bone health and reducing the risk of bone fractures or osteoporosis later.
+Eating enough protein is your best bet at improving bone health and reducing the risk of bone fractures or osteoporosis later.

 • Loss of muscle mass